 Side Missions scale so the experience you get and the rewards are based on your character’s level.
 These missions are no longer open world activities too compared to how they were in the first game.
 Most of them so far plays out like a main mission - complete with a backstory and a bit more engaging scenarios.

 We’ll update this guide as we continue through the game.
-I’ve only entered the Dark Zone once and the PVP game mode’s matchamaking takes awhile, which kind of makes sense as everybody is currently focused on the pve content.
-There’s a lot to take in and hopefully this helps your first run through Washington DC when The Division 2 officially launches on March 15 on PS4, Xbox One, and PC.
+We are now at endgame and new features are popping up.
+There’s still a lot to take in and hopefully this helps with your first run through Washington DC.
+The Division 2 is now available on PS4, Xbox One, and PC.